 Thai Consul General in Ho Chi Minh City Wiraka Moodhitaporn speaks at a Thai cooking demonstration on January 27.

-Ms. Wiraka added that the menu selected for the Thai cooking tutorial includes stir-fried rice noodles (Padthai), coconut chicken soup (Tom Kha Kai) and crispy fried shrimp with tamarind sauce, representing some of the typical flavors of Thai cuisine.
+Ms. Wiraka added that the menu selected for the Thai cooking tutorial includes Padthai (stir-fried rice noodles), Tom Kha Kai (chicken coconut soup) and tamarind crispy prawns, representing some of the signature flavors of Thai cuisine.

 On the first day of the event, about 40 students majoring in culinary and restaurant from Hoa Sen University and some chefs in Ho Chi Minh City participated.
 On the second day, about 60 people registered to participate, mainly from the diplomatic corps.

-The cooking instructions for the three Thai dishes mentioned above on January 27 are Associate Professor Toroong Jarungidanan, a leading expert on Thai cuisine and founder of many famous Thai restaurants in Thailand.
+The cooking instructions for the above 3 Thai dishes on January 27 are given by Associate Professor Toroong Jarungidanan, a leading expert on Thai cuisine and founder of many famous Thai restaurants in Thailand.

-Here are some photos of the program to teach how to cook 3 Thai dishes at the Thai Consulate General in Ho Chi Minh City on January 27.
+Here are some photos of the 3 Thai dish cooking tutorial at the Thai Consulate General in Ho Chi Minh City on January 27.

-Associate Professor Toroong Jarungidanan (right) instructs how to cook Thai food at the Thai Consulate General in Ho Chi Minh City on January 27.
+Associate Professor Toroong Jarungidanan (right) teaches how to cook Thai food at the Thai Consulate General in Ho Chi Minh City on January 27.

 A group from the US Consulate General in Ho Chi Minh City participated in a Thai cooking tutorial program.

-Group from the Chinese Consulate General in Ho Chi Minh City participates in a Thai cooking instruction program
+A group from the Chinese Consulate General in Ho Chi Minh City participated in a Thai cooking instruction program.

 The team from the Indonesian Consulate General and the Malaysian Consulate General in Ho Chi Minh City made Padthai.